ivogeorg/attach_shelf/README.md

 3. All motions are _linear_.
 Only have to correct for angle by setting `angular` in the opposite direction of the difference. _How to do this directly in the quaternion?_

 _**Possible solution 2:**_
-1. Function `move` that takes direction, parent and child frames, velocity publisher and transform listener buffer, a `boolean &done`, and other parameters as necessary.
+1. Function `move` that takes direction and linear speed, parent and child frames, velocity publisher and transform listener buffer, a `boolean &done`, and other parameters as necessary.
-2. Construct timer in the function, bind a lambda callback with `lookupTransform` and `twist`, and add to callback group.
+2. Construct timer in the function, bind a lambda callback with `lookupTransform` and `twist`, and add timer to callback group.
-3. Wait on `done` until lambda sets it when the motion is complete (within tolerance).
+3. `move` blocks on `done` until lambda sets it when the motion is complete (within _tolerance_, which can be a parameter with a default).

 ###### 10.5 Simulator anomalies